copandrej/Distributed-Systems-Project/README.md

 Tell the agent to increase the number of replicas of the echo service and run the load test again to see the performance improvement.

+## Repository Structure

+- `main.py`: The entry point for the AI agent.
+It initializes the CrewAI agent and handles the chat loop.
+- `load_test.py`: An asynchronous script to stress-test deployed services and measure latency.
+- `echo_service/`: Contains the source code for a test workload (FastAPI app) that simulates computational work.
+  - `main.py`: The application code performing matrix multiplication.
+  - `Dockerfile`: Instructions to containerize the service.
+  - `deployment.yaml`: Kubernetes manifests for deploying the service.
+- `kind-config.yaml`: Configuration for the local Kind cluster to map ports to localhost.
+- `pyproject.toml`: Defines project dependencies and python version.

 ## References and technologies used

 - [CrewAI Documentation](https://docs.crewai.com/)